Slyvan25/PanfuJS/README.md

 And let's be real here.. flash emulators or older chromium containers aren't really a solution but just a patch for a problem that should be solved.

-### why not unity or unreal godot or anything else?!
+### Why not unity or unreal godot or anything else?!
 Because it's fun and i think AAA engines are way to heavy for a game like this.
 It's like putting a race engine in to a small car. will it work?! probably... is it resource hungry and impractical hell yea.